-CDS’s brand of personalized learning, facilitated by our expert faculty and very low student-to-teacher ratios, encourage real-life skill building, self-knowledge, and student agency.
+CDS’s brand of personalized learning, facilitated by our expert faculty and very student-to-teacher ratios, encourage real-life skill building, self-knowledge, and student agency.
 Our teachers get to know our students as people — their strengths and weaknesses, their interests, and what motivates them to succeed — and are therefore able to better facilitate broad and deep learning.
 In addition, our methodologies are based on rigorous research and tried-and-true experience.
 As a result, CDS creates engaged students who have truly learned how to learn.

 We believe and invest in ongoing professional development for our faculty and staff so we can continue to deliver and refine the robust premier preparation that is our hallmark.

-Our early childhood program (Toddlers through First Grade) is rooted in the Montessori philosophy of education, which was developed more than 100 years ago by Dr. Maria Montessori (1870-1952).
+Our early childhood program (Toddlers through First Grade) is rooted in the Montessori philosophy of education, developed more than 100 years ago by Dr. Maria Montessori (1870-1952).
 The Italian physician, educator, and innovator rigorously and systematically studied the ways children naturally learn — from infancy into adulthood.
 Based on this deep understanding of human development, her holistic approach values the physical, social, emotional, and cognitive dimensions of a child.